Michael Yardley spins the clay discs and rates his hits. Pick one of these top 10 shooting schools to brush up on your skills

 TOP 10 SHOOTING SCHOOLS

 There are many places where one can shoot clay pigeons in Britain.
 There are, however, not so many establishments that might properly be called shooting schools.
 The latter are distinguished by their broad expertise, by their facilities (which allow for the simulation of gamebird-shooting as well as conventional clay-busting) and, most of all, by their reputation for effective instruction at all levels.
 Some are known for teaching a particular style and some have a speciality, or a quality, that sets them apart from the mass.

-Our Top Ten may be described as the universities of our sport, centres of excellence for higher shooting education (and a "grand tour" of them might be deemed part of the journey to becoming a complete shot).
-They are repositories of shooting wisdom where you might go yourself or con-fidently send your son, daughter or an old but inexperienced friend to learn the art and the science of shooting well.
+Our Top 10 shooting schools may be described as the universities of our sport, centres of excellence for higher shooting education (and a “grand tour” of them might be deemed part of the journey to becoming a complete shot).
+They are repositories of shooting wisdom where you might go yourself or confidently send your son, daughter or an old but inexperienced friend to learn the art and the science of shooting well.